Degri95/Pewlett-Hackard-Analysis/README.md

 (e.birth_date BETWEEN '01-01-1952' AND '12-31-1955')
 ORDER BY emp_no;
 ```
-Then the data was filtered to employees that still currently are employed with their most recent title.
+Then the data was filtered to employees in the table that are currently employed with their most recent title.

 ```
 -- Use Dictinct with Orderby to remove duplicate rows